 This is all the bad news, but there may also be a silver lining.

 We think that the social distancing and work from home arrangements will accelerate many of the trends that were already playing out, such as the growth of online penetration, e‑commerce, food delivery, supermarkets (given people will eat out less), and services associated with working from home such as the cloud.
 With schools closed, teachers gave online lessons to millions of pupils across China.
 Some of the country’s cutting‑edge advances in technology have been employed in the fight against the coronavirus, such as an artificial intelligence algorithm that analyzes CT scans in about 20 seconds, faster than any doctor.
 In Beijing, autonomous vehicles were used to deliver food and essential supplies to residential units under strict quarantine.
-All of these trends should be beneficial both to China and to other countries in the longer term.
+All of these trends will be beneficial both to China and to other countries in the longer term.

-What is happening to our fund?
+What is happening to our portfolio?

 We found most opportunities in areas where the virus brought short term disruption without impacting medium‑team underlying demand.
 These include IT hardware, home improvement, automotive, sportswear, etc. The stocks pulled back along with the market on near-term earnings risk, but we think that pent-up demand could help drive acceleration for several quarters.